MogaNet: Multi-order Gated Aggregation Network: Experiments

 \paragraph{Semantic segmentation on ADE20K.} We also evaluate MogaNet for semantic segmentation tasks on ADE20K \citep{Zhou2018ADE20k} with Semantic FPN \citep{cvpr2019semanticFPN} and UperNet \citep{eccv2018upernet} following \citep{liu2021swin, yu2022metaformer}, implemented on MMSegmentation~\citep{mmseg2020} codebase.
 The performance is measured by single-scale mIoU.
 Initialized by IN-1K or IN-21K pre-trained weights, Semantic FPN and UperNet are fine-tuned for 80K and 160K iterations by the AdamW optimizer.
 See Appendix \ref{app:ade20k_seg_settings} and \ref{app:exp_seg_ade20k} for detailed settings and full results.
 In Table~\ref{tab:ade20k}, Semantic FPN with MogaNet-S consistently outperforms Swin-T and Uniformer-S by 6.2 and 1.1 points; UperNet with MogaNet-S/B/L improves ConvNeXt-T/S/B by 2.5/1.4/1.8 points.
 Using higher resolutions and IN-21K pre-training, MogaNet-XL achieves 54.0 SS mIoU, surpassing ConvNeXt-L and RepLKNet-31L by 0.3 and 1.6.

 \paragraph{2D and 3D Human Pose Estimation.} We evaluate MogaNet on 2D and 3D human pose estimation tasks.
-As for 2D key points estimation on COCO, we conduct evaluations with SimpleBaseline~\citep{eccv2018simple} following \citep{iccv2021PVT, iclr2022uniformer}, which fine-tunes the model for 210 epoch by Adam optimizer \citep{iclr2014adam}.
+As for 2D key points estimation on COCO, we conduct evaluations with SimpleBaseline~\citep{eccv2018simple} following \citep{iccv2021PVT, iclr2022uniformer}, which fine-tunes the model for 210 epochs by Adam optimizer \citep{iclr2014adam}.
 Table \ref{tab:coco_pose} shows that MogaNet variants yield at least 0.9 AP improvements for $256\times 192$ input, \textit{e.g.,} +2.5 and +1.2 over Swin-T and PVTV2-B2 by MogaNet-S. Using $384\times 288$ input, MogaNet-B outperforms Swin-L and Uniformer-B by 1.0 and 0.6 AP with fewer parameters.
-As for 3D face/hand surface reconstruction tasks on Stirling/ESRC 3D \citep{feng2018evaluation} and FreiHAND \citep{iccv2019freihand} datasets, we benchmark backbones with ExPose \citep{eccv2020ExPose}, which fine-tunes the model for 100 epoch by Adam optimizer.
+As for 3D face/hand surface reconstruction tasks on Stirling/ESRC 3D \citep{feng2018evaluation} and FreiHAND \citep{iccv2019freihand} datasets, we benchmark backbones with ExPose \citep{eccv2020ExPose}, which fine-tunes the model for 100 epochs by Adam optimizer.
 3DRMSE and Mean Per-Joint Position Error (PA-MPJPE) are the metrics.
 In Table \ref{tab:3d_vp}, MogaNet-S shows the lowest errors compared to Transformers and ConvNets.
 We provide detailed implementations and results for 2D and 3D pose estimation tasks in Appendix \ref{app:exp_2d_pose} and \ref{app:exp_3d_pose}.

 \paragraph{Video Prediction.} We further objectively evaluate MogaNet for unsupervised video prediction tasks with SimVP~\citep{cvpr2022simvp} on MMNIST \citep{icml2015mmnist}, where the model predicts the successive 10 frames with the given 10 frames as the input.
-We train the model for 200 epochs from scratch by the Adam optimizer and are evaluated by MSE and Structural Similarity Index (SSIM).
+We train the model for 200 epochs from scratch with the Adam optimizer and evaluate it by MSE and Structural Similarity Index (SSIM).
 Table \ref{tab:3d_vp} shows that SimVP with MogaNet blocks improves the baseline by 6.58 MSE and outperforms ConvNeXt and HorNet by 1.37 and 4.07 MSE.
 Appendix \ref{app:mmnist_vp_settings} and \ref{app:exp_vp_mmnist} show more experiment settings and results.

 \end{minipage} ~ \end{figure*}